floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/03-algorithms.typ

 Based on the information contained within, the graph is then divided into several clusters, each encapsulating a microservice candidate.
 The goal is to find a partitioning of the graph that minimizes the number of edges between clusters and maximizes the number of edges within clusters.

-The identified classes of microservice candidate identification algorithms are described in @slr_algorithms.
+The identified classes of microservice candidate identification algorithms are described in @slr_algorithms_table.

 #figure(
   table(